 During the autumn the deer 'rut' (breeding season) takes place.
 The Red stags and Fallow bucks compete for females (known as hinds and does respectively).
 At this time, the large males roar, bark and clash antlers in an attempt to fight off rivals and attract as many females as possible.

 The young are born from May - July and are hidden by their mothers amongst the bracken and long grass.
 The young are very vulnerable at this time and their mothers, being sensitive to disturbance, will defend their babies.

 The deer are wild animals - please keep at least 50 metres away from the deer and be aware of your surroundings so that you do not come between two rutting stags or a mother and her calf.

-Do not touch, feed or photograph the deer at close range.
+Don't touch, feed or attempt to photograph the deer at close range.

 Find out more about Dogs in the Royal Parks [PDF 950.16kB].

 To report an injury to a dog or a deer, please telephone 0300 061 2200 or email firstname.lastname@example.org.

 Woodlands and parks with deer such as Richmond Park and Bushy Park, can attract ticks.
 To familiarise yourself with symptoms and things you can do to prevent tick bites, view the Tick Bites and Lyme Disease leaflet (PDF 459.83kB).

 As a member of the British Deer Society, The Royal Parks takes deer welfare very seriously.
 Deer populations are actively managed to keep herds at a sustainable size.